cosmos/ibc/spec/core/v2/ics-004-channel-and-packet-semantics/README.md

         merklePath,
         commit))

     // Executes Application logic ∀ Payload
     payload=packet.data[0]
     cbs = router.callbacks[payload.destPort]
-    acknowledgement,success = cbs.onReceivePacket(packet.channelDestId,packet.channelSourceId,packet.sequence,payload,relayer) // Note that payload includes the version.
-The application is required to inspect the version to route the data to the proper callback
+    acknowledgement,success = cbs.onReceivePacket(packet.destChannel,packet.sourceChannel,packet.sequence,payload,relayer) // Note that payload includes the version.
+The application is required to inspect the version to route the data to the proper callback abortTransactionUnless(success)
-    // construct acknowlegement event by concatenating each app acknowledgment together with a "/" delimiter ackString = ""
-    for i, ack in acknowledgment {
-        ackString = ackString + toHex(ack)
-        if i !== len(acknowledgement) - 1 {
-            ackString = ackString + "/"
-        }
-    }
-    abortTransactionUnless(success)
     if ack != nil {
         // NOTE: Synchronous ack.
-        writeAcknowledgement(packet.channelDestId,packet.sequence,ack)
+        writeAcknowledgement(packet.destChannel,packet.sequence,ack)
+        // emit an acknowledgement event for each app acknowledgement in the acknowledgement for i, ack in acknowledgment {
             // In case of Synchronous ack we emit the event here as we have all the necessary information, while writeAcknowledgement can only retrieve this in case of asynchronous ack. emitEvents("write_acknowledgement", {
+                sourceChannel: packet.sourceChannel,
+                destChannel: packet.destChannel,
                 sequence: packet.sequence, // value is string in decimal format
-            sourceId: packet.channelSourceId,
-            destId: packet.channelDestId,
+                payloadSequence: i, // value is string in decimal format
-            acknowledgement: ackString,
+                acknowledgement: toHex(ack),
             })
+        }
     }else {
     // NOTE No ack || Asynchronous ack.
-    // ack is nil and will be written asynchronously, so we store the full packet in the private store storedPacket[packet.channelDestId,packet.sequence]=packet
+    // ack is nil and will be written asynchronously, so we store the full packet in the private store storedPacket[packet.destChannel,packet.sequence]=packet
     }
     // Provable Stores
     // we must set the receipt so it can be verified on the other side
     // it's the sentinel success receipt: []byte{0x01}
     provableStore.set(
-        packetReceiptPath(packet.channelDestId, packet.sequence),
+        packetReceiptPath(packet.destChannel, packet.sequence),
         SUCCESSFUL_RECEIPT
     )

     // Event Emission for receive packet
     emitEvents("recv_packet", {
-      sourceId: sourceChannelId,
+      sourceChannel: sourceChannelId,
-      destId: channel.counterpartyChannelId,
+      destChannel: channel.counterpartyChannelId,
       sequence: sequence, // value is string in decimal format
       timeoutTimestamp: timeoutTimestamp, // value is string in decimal format
       payloadLength: len(payloads), // value is string in decimal format